Genivia/ugrep/README.md

 `.vimrc`.
 With this change, only the first match on a line is shown.

-You can use **ugrep** options with the Vim `:grep` command, for example to select single- and multi-line comments in `main.cpp`:
+You can use **ugrep** options with the Vim `:grep` command, for example to select single- and multi-line comments in `myfile.cpp`:

-    :grep -o -f c++/comments main.cpp
+    :grep -o -f c++/comments myfile.cpp

-The first line of a multi-line comment is shown in quickfix, to save space.
-To show all lines of a multi-line match, remove `%-G` from `grepformat` in `.vimrc`.
+Only the first line of a multi-line comment is shown in quickfix, to save space.
+To show all lines of a multi-line match produced with option `-o`, remove `%-G` from `grepformat` in `.vimrc`.

+Tip: use `%` as `PATH` to search the current file in Vim.

 ugrep versus other greps
 ------------------------